Sharpening in Photoshop Part One

 Applying High Pass Filter for Sharpening

-To apply high pass filter, go to filter at the top of the menu bar, then select other & click on high pass filter.
+To use high pass filter, go to filter at the top of the menu bar, then select other & click on high pass filter.

 Pushing radius too high will result in an image that will look ugly.